Robust and efficient verification of graph states in blind measurement-based quantum computation

-\textbf{The number of allowed failures for a given number of tests}\\ Next, we consider the case in which the number $N$ of tests is given.
+\textbf{The number of allowed failures}\\ Next, we consider the case in which the number $N$ of tests is given.
 To construct a concrete verification protocol, we need to specify the number $k$ of allowed failures such that the conditions of soundness and robustness are satisfied simultaneously.
 According to Proposition~\ref{prop:epsMonoton}, a small $k$ is preferred to guarantee soundness, while a larger $k$ is preferred to guarantee robustness.
 To construct a robust and efficient verification protocol, we need to find a good balance between the two conflicting requirements.
-The following proposition provides a suitable interval for the number $k$ of allowed failures that can guarantee soundness; see Supplementary Section~\ref{app:Proofmain} for a proof.
+The following proposition provides a suitable interval for the number $k$ of allowed failures that can guarantee soundness; see Supplementary Note~6~E for a proof.

 \begin{proposition} Suppose $0<\lambda,\epsilon <1$, $0<\delta\leq1/4$, and $N,k\in\bbZ^{\geq 0}$.
 If $\nu \epsilon N\leq k\leq N-1$, then $\bar{\epsilon}_{\lambda}(k, N, \delta)>\epsilon$.
 If $k\leq l(\lambda, N, \epsilon,\delta)$, then $\bar{\epsilon}_{\lambda}(k, N, \delta)\leq\epsilon$.
 Here